yantis/EasyRecowvery/README.md

 # EasyRecowvery
 A collection of scripts to install @jcadduono's Recowvery (https://github.com/jcadduono/android_external_dirtycow)

+## Disclaimer

+** WARNING: ATTEMPT AT YOUR OWN RISK!
+THIS PACKAGE IS RELEASED AS-IS AND WITHOUT ANY WARRANTY, IMPLIED OR EXPRESSED ** ** THIS PACKAGE MAY MAKE YOUR LIFE EASIER (or harder) BUT NOTHING CAN FULLY PROTECT YOU FROM TROUBLE WHEN ROOTING A DEVICE! **
+** IT IS NOT MY RESPONSIBILITY IF YOU END UP WITH A BRICK IN YOUR POCKET AFTER ATTEMPTING ROOT **

 ## Features
 With this package, you can accomplish the following:
 - Install TWRP in just a couple of clicks